Best Electric Guitar Under 500 - Solidbody Guitars

 Things to Consider When Buying a Solidbody Electric Guitar

-There are a few more pickup variations, but we've left them out because they are not as popular in this price range.
-If you're not sure which one to get, you can look at the configuration used by your favorite guitarists.
+There are a few more pickup variations, but we’ve left them out because they are less prevalent in this price range.
+If you need help deciding which one to get, you can look at the configuration used by your favorite guitarists.

 Here are some pickup configurations that can be found in the sub $500 price range: